Fayetteville Woman Ordered To Repay More Than $400,000 Stolen From Springdale Church

 Smith must pay $50,000 upfront while the remaining $363,000 will be paid out in monthly installments.

-Smith must also remain on good behavior during her probation.
-She faces up to 20 years in prison if she violates her probation.
+Smith, who must also remain on good behavior, faces up to 20 years in prison if she violates her probation.

-Smith’s guilty plea was deferred under Act 346, which allows non-violent, first-time offenders to have their record expunged if they complete their probation.
+Smith’s guilty plea was also deferred under Act 346, which allows non-violent, first-time offenders to have their record expunged if they complete their probation.

 Smith was arrested in December after a certified fraud examiner found $413,701.78 was missing from First Assembly of God.